Hudson River Museum: In popular culture

-The museum's Glenview Mansion appears in HBO's series The Gilded Age, an American historical drama television series created by Julian Fellowes, which premiered in January 2022.
+The period interiors of the museum's Glenview Mansion appear in the HBO series The Gilded Age, an American historical drama television series created by Julian Fellowes, which premiered in January 2022.

+An exhibition room and staircase from the museum’s interior appear in the Apple TV+ series Severance, and the exterior of Glenview Mansion was enclosed to portray a replica of Kier Eagan’s home as constructed in the Lumon Perpetuity wing.

 Funding

 The late 1980s was a difficult time for the Hudson River Museum when it faced a decrease in funding, uncertainties in future funding, and a high level of staff turnover.
 The museum was forced to reduce its operating hours and cut some programming, but was able to expand the planetarium.
 The facility experienced a resurgence in the 1990s, received a number of grants and awards, saw increased funding from Westchester County, and was able to expand in time for its 75th anniversary.
 The museum also saw its attendance almost double from 55,000 to 100,000 between 1990 and 1994.
 The late 1990s saw a downturn in funding and the museum was again forced to face significant cutbacks.
 In the wake of these cutbacks, the museum began to host private events and offer tours, particularly to groups of school children, as a means of increasing income.

+In 2023, the museum was awarded a federal Museums for America grant from the Institute of Museum and Library Services to digitize approximately 8,000 objects, largely consisting of historical photographs representative of their local and regional communities, including photographs from the archives of the John Bond Trevor family, the Alexander Smith Carpet Factory, artist Alvin Hollingsworth, and photographer Rudolf Eickemeyer Jr.